Overview

 The menu to the left lists all of the data sources that Census currently supports.
 If you don't see your data source listed, please let us know!

-Census offers two methods of connecting to your data source and keeping track of what's been synced (a.k.a. "state tracking").
+When connecting a data warehouse source, Census offers two methods of connecting and keeping track of what's been synced (a.k.a. "state tracking").
 We call these Sync Engines.
-When connecting a data source for the first time, we'll ask you to select either Basic or Advanced Sync Engine.
+When connecting a data warehouse for the first time, we'll ask you to select either Basic or Advanced Sync Engine.

 While your experience of the Census product will be identical either way, there are some important differences between these two options: